opensearch-project/.github/RESPONSIBILITIES.md

 ### Uphold Code of Conduct

-Model the behavior set forward by the [Code of Conduct](CODE_OF_CONDUCT.md) and raise any violations to other maintainers and [org admin](https://github.com/orgs/opensearch-project/teams/admin).
+Model the behavior set forward by the [Code of Conduct](CODE_OF_CONDUCT.md) and raise any violations to other maintainers and [members of the admin team](https://github.com/orgs/opensearch-project/teams/admin).

 ### Prioritize Security